The Kardashians: "Bamboozled" Khloe Kardashian Tells All on Baby No. 2 With Tristan Thompson - E! Online

 She admitted to feeling "very angry" and "bamboozled."

-"All I know is I was being encouraged to do it by a certain date," she added.
+"All I know is, I was being encouraged to do it by a certain date," she added.
 "In hindsight, he always knew when the other baby was being born, and especially getting the paperwork in that we saw.
 He found out July 2, so he did know."

 As Khloe and Tristan's baby's due date arrived closer, the former Revenge Body host struggled to decide if she wanted the Canadian-born athlete in the delivery room.
 After sister Kim Kardashian encouraged her, "for the sake of the baby," to let Tristan be there, Khloe was still uncertain.